 protective steel cover.

-The road bridge is regarded as not
+The Road Bridge is then regarded as not

 under the name Queensferry Crossing.

-The new bridge is designed to cope with the
+The new Bridge was designed to cope with the

 high volume of traffic and high winds, although